kevhainfo/PersonalWork/README.md

 # About Me
-Cornell Electrical Computer Engineering student, D1 Coxswain for Heavyweight Rowing Team.
-I build models that optimize physical performance—from mining satellite imagery to forecast crop yields to applying signal processing for rowing mechanics.
-I thrive in high-pressure environments that require technical skill and creativity
+Cornell ECE student, D1 Coxswain.
+I build models that optimize physical performance — from data mining satellite imagery to applying signal processing for athletic mechanics.
+I do well in high-pressure environments that require technical skill and creativity.

 # Personal Work